 - Process the flour, sugar and salt in the bowl of a food processor until combined.
-Scatted the butter over top and pulse until the butter is the size of large peas, about 10 pulses.
+Scatter the butter over top and pulse until the butter is the size of large peas, about 10 pulses.

 - Add the sour cream mixture and pulse until the mixture begins to clump around the blade, about 10 pulses.
 (If the mixture doesn't clump after 10 pulses no worries!
 Pour it into a bowl and smash together with your hands to form a ball.)

 - Turn the dough out onto a piece of plastic wrap.
-Gather into a a flat disc and wrap tightly in the plastic wrap.
+Gather into a flat disc and wrap tightly in the plastic wrap.
 Refrigerate for 1 hour or up to 2 days.

 - If you refrigerated the dough longer than 1 hour, let the dough sit at room temperature for 15 minutes before rolling.
 Roll the pie crust out between 2 large pieces of plastic wrap, to ¼ inch thickness.